vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-04-10-use-lance-image-dataset-to-train-a-image-classification-model.markdown

 When working with LANCE-formatted image data, we need to consider that the images are stored in a binary format within the Pandas DataFrame.
 To use this data with a Convolutional Neural Network (CNN), we need to convert the binary data back into a format that the CNN can process, such as PIL Image objects.
 Here's how we we'll do that:

 1. Retrieve the binary image data: The image data is stored in binary format within the Pandas DataFrame.
 We'll need to extract this binary data for each image.
 2. Convert to PIL Image: Once we have the binary data, we'll convert it into a PIL Image object.
 This will give us a readable image format that we can work with.
 3. Handle grayscale images: Some of the images might be in grayscale mode.
 We'll need to convert these to RGB format so they're compatible with a CNN that expects 3-channel color images.
 4. Apply transformations: Before feeding the images to the CNN, we may need to apply some transformations, like resizing or normalization.
 We can do this using the provided transform function.
-4. Determine the labels: Each image has a category or class associated with it.
-We'll look up the class index for the image's category in the provided list of classes.
+4. Determine the labels: Each image has a label or class associated with it.
+We'll look up the class index for the image's label in the provided list of classes.
 5. Return the data: Finally, we'll return the transformed image and its corresponding label, which can be used to train the CNN model.

 To accomplish this, we'll create a custom PyTorch Dataset class that can handle the all the heavy lifting and give us this sweet dataset to work with